ATMartin/swanson-searches/README.md

   <summary>🔓 No auth*tion</summary>
   <p>
     That's right: this is an entirely open API at the moment.
 This poses a slew of problems, including the risk of serious abuse.
-At it's simplest, a protective layer may involve a quick hash provisioned for users by email & required in the query params.
+At its simplest, a protective layer may involve a quick hash provisioned for users by email & required in the query params.
 Going further, a proper auth system likely involves OAuth + third party authentication, abuse & spam reporting, and maybe a tiered subscription plan for folks with heavy query needs?
 The sky's the limit!
   </p>